ghgemmer/Halloween/README.md

 shoulder for yaw, pitch, and roll and one at the elbow to bend the elbow.
 The shoulder has the yaw servo attached to the PVC shoulder blade, the pitch servo attached to the yaw servos hub shaft, and the roll servo attached to the pitch servos hub shaft.
 The arm is then attached to the roll server hub shaft, with a half channel and bracket, with the length of the arm parallel to the axis of the shaft.
-This order of servo hub shaft attachments is necessary as the IMU sensors, for mimicing user movements, output yaw, pitch , and roll assuming that, and the ordering of what servo is attached to what servo hub shaft is not commutative  (i.e.  a different ordering of the servo hub shaft attachments will produce a different position of the arm given the same yaw, pitch, roll values).
+This order of servo hub shaft attachments is necessary as the IMU sensors, for mimicking user movements, output yaw, pitch , and roll assuming that, and the ordering of what servo is attached to what servo hub shaft is not commutative  (i.e.  a different ordering of the servo hub shaft attachments will produce a different position of the arm given the same yaw, pitch, roll values).
 Unfortunately, the ordering does not produce a physically compact configuration of the servos as